11 Ways to Make Money at the Beach and Still Have Fun

 You may have seen people walking up and down the beach with an insulated cart selling ice cream.
 They buy it wholesale and bring it down to the beach.
 Ringing a bell alerts beach-goers of your presence.
 If not, you can always call out, "Ice Cream, Get your ice cream here."

 As in the example of the chilled water above, there are people who will pay for the convenience.
+Target those people with children.

-9. Rent out Sports Equipment
+9. Rent out Water Sports Equipment

 Think of the equipment people would use on the beach, surf boards, body boards, kayaks, swim fins, masks, kites, and plastic buckets with shovels.
 All of these could be rented out to the people on the beach.
 You will probably need a large van or a small booth to rent from.